Agenda

 Open to CTF Volunteer Leadership Council Members and current and future fundraisers: The Volunteer Leadership Council (VLC) will host an in-person Round Table meeting for all members to get updates on foundation-wide initiatives and network with other CTF volunteers.

-time icon June 19, 2025 06:00 PM
+June 19, 2025 06:00 PM

 2025 NF Summit Welcome Reception

 Join us for a fun and relaxed evening as we kick off the NF Summit with our Welcome Reception — a special gathering for families affected by Neurofibromatosis (NF).
 This is your chance to meet fellow attendees, connect with others who understand the journey, and start the weekend in a spirit of community and support.
+Be sure to visit our event sponsors and exhibitors as well!

 Enjoy light refreshments, casual conversation, and a warm atmosphere designed to help everyone feel at home.
 Whether you’re reconnecting with old friends or meeting new ones for the first time, we can’t wait to welcome you.

-time icon June 20, 2025 07:00 AM
+June 20, 2025 07:00 AM

 General Check-In

-time icon June 20, 2025 08:00 AM
+June 20, 2025 08:00 AM

 Breakfast